 Step #4.
 Release Sequence

 Here it is, the finishing line of the entire development process.
-At this stage, the app goes through the last polish, and the release process begins.
+The app goes through the last polish at this stage, and the release process begins.
 The app must undergo automatic Google testing, which lasts 2-3 days, and after successful completion, the app appears in Google Play Market.

-As you can see, the process of creating an Android app is quite complicated, and it is quite challenging to cope with it alone.
+As you can see, creating an Android app is quite complicated, and it is pretty challenging to cope with it alone.
 But now, you are armed with knowledge and ready to enter the Android market with your digital solution.

 Author’s bio: Maria Diachenko is a tech writer at Cleveroad.
 It’s a web, iOS, and Android app development company in Ukraine.
-She enjoys writing how-to tech guides, describing programming trends and IoT innovations.
+She enjoys writing how-to tech guides and describing programming trends and IoT innovations.